 Per DOJ policy, “no investigation or prosecution of cases involving alleged violations of the antibribery provisions of the Foreign Corrupt Practices Act … or of related violations of the FCPA’s record keeping provisions … shall be instituted without the express authorization of the Criminal Division.”
 Thus, unlike other areas of criminal law, DOJ’s enforcement of the FCPA is highly centralized and very few individuals possess decision making authority and discretion.

-The SEC, a civil law enforcement agency, has a lower burden of proof than the DOJ in prosecuting FCPA violations.
-The SEC has jurisdiction over “issuers” (and its employees and agents) and can bring civil charges for violations of the anti-bribery provisions and the books and records and internal controls provisions.
+The SEC, a civil law enforcement agency, has jurisdiction over “issuers” (and its employees and agents) and can bring civil charges for violations of the anti-bribery provisions and the books and records and internal controls provisions.
 In recent years, the SEC has also brought enforcement actions against non-issuers for violating such provisions on the theory that the defendant, while acting as an agent of an issuer, violated such provisions and/or aided or abetted issuer violations.
 (See here for example).
-Assuming both the DOJ and SEC have jurisdiction as to any particular matter, it is common for both agencies to be involved in the same core enforcement action and for both the DOJ and SEC enforcement actions to be announced and resolved on the same day.

 Q. How do the enforcement agencies typically find out about FCPA issues?

 In recent years, the majority of corporate FCPA enforcement actions (and related individual enforcement actions) have resulted from voluntary disclosures.
 As a general matter, voluntary disclosure means a company’s lawyer, during or after an internal investigation of conduct that may implicate the FCPA, contacts the DOJ and SEC (if applicable) to schedule a meeting during which the lawyer will disclose conduct that may implicate the FCPA.
+For potential conflicts of interests concerning voluntary disclosures, see here and here.

-The FCPA does not require such affirmative disclosure, but given application of the Principles of Prosecution of Federal Business Organizations and the U.S. Sentencing Guidelines (topics discussed in a separate Q&A), a company may choose to voluntarily disclose conduct that may implicate the FCPA even though the enforcement agencies, in many cases, may likely never find out about the conduct.
+However, given application of the DOJ Principles of Prosecution of Federal Business Organizations and the U.S. Sentencing Guidelines (topics discussed in a separate Q&A), a company may choose to voluntarily disclose conduct that may implicate the FCPA even though the enforcement agencies, in many cases, may likely never find out about the conduct.
 The enforcement agencies actively encourage voluntary disclosure and have stated that such disclosures will result in less harsh treatment of FCPA violators.
 However, the merit of this position is subject to much dispute.

 Q. How long does FCPA scrutiny tend to last?

-The long period of scrutiny is largely a function of the “where else” question.
-Every instance of FCPA scrutiny will have a point of entry – for instance a company’s conduct in China is under investigation.
+For instance, every instance of FCPA scrutiny will have a point of entry – for instance a company’s conduct in China is under investigation.
 However, typically before the enforcement agencies will agree to resolve any enforcement action, the agencies will ask something along the following lines – if the conduct occurred in China, demonstrate to us that similar conduct did not also occur in countries a, b, and c.
+In short, the “where else” often results in the company doing a world-wide review of its operations which takes time and is largely the reason for the high level of pre-enforcement action professional fees and expenses discussed in a separate Q&A. For more on the “where else” question see this post, and for a look inside an FCPA investigation see this post.

-Other reasons for the typically long period of FCPA scrutiny can include the following: DOJ and SEC enforcement actions tend to be announced on the same day and it is common for one agency to wait for the other agency to conclude its investigation and deliberation; and attrition at the enforcement agencies tends to be high and it is not uncommon for simple employee turnover to delay conclusion of FCPA investigations.
+Other reasons for the typically long period of FCPA scrutiny can include the following: DOJ and SEC enforcement actions tend to be announced on the same day and it is common for one agency to wait for the other agency to conclude its investigation and deliberation; and attrition at the enforcement agencies tends to be high and it is not uncommon for DOJ/SEC employee turnover to delay conclusion of FCPA investigations.

 Q. What is the FCPA’s statute of limitations?

 A. The FCPA does not have a specific statute of limitations.
-Rather the five year “catch-all” provisions in 18 USC 3282 (for criminal actions) and 28 USC 2462 (for civil actions) apply.
+Rather, the five year “catch-all” provisions in 18 USC 3282 (for criminal actions) and 28 USC 2462 (for civil actions) apply.

-Given the “carrots” and “sticks” relevant to resolving an FCPA enforcement action, cooperation is often the name of the game in corporate FCPA inquiries and to asset statute of limitations issues is not cooperating.
+Given the “carrots” and “sticks” relevant to resolving an FCPA enforcement action, cooperation is often the name of the game in corporate FCPA inquiries and to assert statute of limitations issues is not cooperating.
 Indeed, one of the first steps a company will often do after disclosing conduct to the enforcement agencies is enter into a tolling agreement and/or agree to waive statute of limitations defenses.

-In addition, if the DOJ charges a conspiracy, as it often does in FCPA enforcement actions, the five year limitations period may not begin to start until the last overt act in the conspiracy occurs.
+In addition, if the DOJ charges a conspiracy, as it often does in FCPA enforcement actions, the five year limitations period may not begin to start until the last overt act in furtherance of the conspiracy occurs.
+Furthermore, under 18 USC 3292, in a criminal case the DOJ can seek, before return of an indictment, to suspend the limitations period if seeking evidence located in a foreign country.

 Q. How are FCPA enforcement actions typically resolved?